 A CPR-BLS (previously known as health care provider) course which covers the use of an Automated External Defibrillation (AED), airway and oxygen management is included in the course schedule and cost.

-Upon successful completion of the exam the candidate will receive the Outdoor Emergency Care (OEC) technician certification and a CPR 'HCP' ticket.
-The courses are widely recognized in the outdoor community and will provide the participants with the certification required to gain entry into ski patrolling and/or guiding.
+Upon successful completion of the exam the candidate will receive the Outdoor Emergency Care (OEC) technician certification and a CPR-BLS ticket.
+The courses are widely recognized in the outdoor community and will provide the participants with the certification required to gain entry into ski/bike patrolling and/or guiding.

 Our OEC curriculum is delivered by a partner organization, the Pacific Alpine Institute.